-TSL 5190 - Second Language Acquisition - 3 s.h.
+TSL 5190 Second Language Acquisition 3 s.h.

 A survey of prominent theories and current research findings in the field of second language acquisition.
-Emphasis is given to the ways these theories and research findings shape pedagogical practices in English as a second language classrooms.
+Emphasis is given to the ways these theories and research shape pedagogical practices in English as a second language classrooms.
 Major theoretical concepts and methods of analysis in the field are discussed.
-Biological, cognitive, personality, and sociocultural factors influencing second language acquisition are investigated.
-(Prerequisite: Graduate standing)
+Biological, cognitive, personality, and socio-cultural factors influencing second language acquisition are investigated.

-TSL 5210 - Teaching of Speaking/Listening to ESL Students - 3 s.h.
+TSL 5210 Teaching of Speaking/Listening to ESL Students

 A survey of contemporary methods of teaching speaking and listening skills to learners of English as a second or foreign language.
 Current research findings in the field are analyzed and evaluated.
-Several methods along with their strengths and limitations are addressed in details.
+Several methods, along with their strengths and limitations, are addressed in detail.
 The criteria for selecting appropriate instructional materials are discussed.
 Different classroom assessment techniques measuring progress in acquiring oral skills are presented.
 Students have an opportunity to conduct various oral language teaching activities.
-(Prerequisite: Graduate standing)

-TSL 5220 - Teaching of Reading/Vocabulary to ESL Students - 3 s.h.
+TSL 5220 Teaching of Reading/Vocabulary to ESL Students 3 s.h.

-A survey of methods of teaching reading and vocabulary to learners of English as a second or foreign language.
+A survey of methods of developing literacy skills in learners of English as a second or foreign language, based on the knowledge of linguistic systems.
 Current research findings in the field are analyzed and evaluated.
-Various instructional methods are presented, their theoretical underpinnings and rationales for their use are examined.
+Various instructional methods are presented; their theoretical underpinnings and rationales for their use are examined.
 The criteria for selecting appropriate instructional materials are discussed.
 Different classroom assessment techniques measuring progress in acquiring reading skills are presented.
 An integrated approach is emphasized.
 Students have an opportunity to conduct an array of teaching activities pertinent to reading and vocabulary instruction.
-(Prerequisite: Graduate standing)

-TSL 5230 - Teaching of Writing/Grammar to ESL Students - 3 s.h.
+TSL 5240 Teaching of Writing to ESL Students 3 s.h.

-A survey of methods of teaching writing and grammar to learners of English as a second or foreign language.
+A survey of methods of teaching writing to learners of English as a second or foreign language.
 Current research findings in the field are analyzed and evaluated.
 The systematic features of the English spelling are addressed.
 The stages of a writing process are investigated.
 Students have an opportunity to engage in individual and group writing in various genres.
 The influence of culture on writing styles is addressed.
 The criteria for selecting appropriate instructional materials are discussed.
 Different classroom assessment techniques measuring progress in acquiring writing skills are presented.
-(Prerequisite: Graduate standing)
+Prerequisite: graduate standing.